10 and 24 GHz Dual-Band Dish Feed

 Q: How can I protect the open feed from the weather?

 A: A Yo-Crunch yogurt container lid fits perfectly over the feed, with a bit of RTV or similar sealant around the outside edge.
-Another option is the cover removed from the satellite TV feed you probably received with the dish.
+Another option is the cover removed from the satellite TV feed you probably received with the dish, or a piece of plexiglass and a bead of RTV on the outer edge (only) of the feed.

 Q: What is the polarization of this feed?

 A: This is a linearly polarized feed.
 Most stations use horizontal polarization on 10 and 24 GHz.
-When the 10 GHz feed connector is parallel to the ground, the antenna is horizontally polarized on both bands.
+When the 10 GHz feed connector is parallel to the ground ("sticking out to the side"), the antenna is horizontally polarized on both bands.
 Be sure to connect the 24 GHz waveguide transition in alignment with the opening in the feed.

 Q: How can I optimize feed placement?